By Marika Sboros

-What made you go into computer science?
+What made you study computer science?

 A circuitous route.
 At first, I had no interest in computer science.
 I had to take theoretical computer science when I was doing a math degree.
 I realised that it is mathematics and also didn’t want to be a programmer by profession.
-Realy, I just wanted to study the theoretical aspects of programming and computer science.
+Really, I just wanted to study the theoretical aspects of programming and computer science.
 And I found that I was interested.
 I decided to study computational linguistics.
 It felt like a beautiful marriage of several of my interests.

 You wanted to become an academic.
 Why didn’t you?